 Let's get started!

-To find out if you’re going to be able to save the broken leash, you’ll first need to disassemble it to try to determine the cause of the problem, then diagnose whether or not you’re able to fix it yourself.
+To find out if you’re going to be able to save the broken leash, the first step will be its disassembly.
+This will help you to determine the cause of the problem, and try to diagnose whether or not you’re able to do a quick fix yourself.

 But how would you know if you can fix it or not?

-Let's looks at the most common issues that you may face with a retractable leash and discuss if, as well as how you can fix them should something go wrong.
+Let's look at the most common issues that you may face with a retractable leash and discuss if, as well as how you can fix them should something go wrong.

-The Leash Is Twisted Or Tied In A Knot
+Problem #3: The Leash Is Twisted or Tied in a Knot

 If you’re unable to untie the knot, then you may need to replace the entire mechanism.